hypar-io/Elements/README.md

 ## Words of Warning
 - The Hypar SDK is currently in alpha.
 Please do not use it for production work.
-- Why we chose C#:
-  - C# is a strongly typed language.
-We want the code checking tools and the compiler to help you write code that you can publish with confidence.
-  - Microsoft is investing heavily in C# performance.
-There are lots of articles out there about Lambda performance.
-[Here's](https://read.acloud.guru/comparing-aws-lambda-performance-of-node-js-python-java-c-and-go-29c1163c2581) a good one.
-  - Dotnet function packages are small.
-Smaller functions results in faster cold start times in serverless environments.
-  - C# libraries can be reused in other popular AEC applications like Dynamo, Grasshopper, Revit, and Unity.

 ## Third Party Libraries and Specifications